 5. Suitable Keywords

-The cash you make from Adsense is controlled by quite a number of variables, such the number of visitors you get to your blog, the amount of money advertisers are paying in your particular niche and the percentage of visitors that click the advertisement.
-Clearly the more ads pay you, the more users you are getting and the more they are clicking on your ads the more money you will make.
+The cash you make from Adsense is controlled by quite a number of variables, such as the number of visitors you get to your blog, the amount of money advertisers are paying in your particular niche, and the percentage of visitors that click the advertisement.
+Clearly, the more ads pay you, the more users you are getting and the more they are clicking on your ads, the more money you will make.

 We have carefully chosen two websites with similar layout.
-Therefore, neither of the factors is going to have any considerable effect, apart from the possibility of visitors to these websites to react differently to the content.
+Therefore, neither of the factors is going to have any considerable effect, apart from the possibility of different reactions of visitors to the content.
 The screenshot from Adsense Interface below shows the CTR of each site.

 The very first thing you might notice between the two websites is that they have very different click-through-rates.
 The first site or site 1 has an average click-through-rate of 23.33 percent, while the other one has an average of 3.95 percent.
 When you compare the results, the first site is clearly leading in terms of clicks.
 It gets 6 times more clicks than the second one.
 This means that we can increase our revenue 6 times if we know what to do, can’t we?

 If both these websites have similar layout, color scheme and design, what exactly is causing these tremendous differences?
 The answer is all in the suitable keywords.
 Site 1 targets a “buyer” keyword, while Site 2 targets an informational keyword.
-For instance, if we take the example of dating niche, Site 1 would be about the finest dating sites you can join, while Site 2 would be about tips and tricks on how to meet the partner of your dreams, etc…
+For instance, in case of the dating niche, Site 1 would be about the finest dating sites you can join, while Site 2 would be about tips and tricks on how to meet the partner of your dreams, etc…